MARK YOUR CALENDAR! Exhibit opens November 29th at the Berry Center!

-Right now, I am conducting field observations, interviews, and museum visits (along with reading a lot of popular and scientific material) – all with the intent of gathering together the “ecologically true story” of these animals.
+Rethinking the fable of “the Tortoise and the Hare” involves conducting field observations, interviews, and museum visits (along with reading a lot of popular and scientific material).
+I do this work to gather together the ecologically true stories of these animals.

-My motivation to tell the “ecologically true story of the tortoise and the hare” derives in large part from results of a recent sobering study: books featuring talking animals skew readers’ understandings of basic biological principles and lead to children explaining wild animal behavior in terms of human motives and emotions (1; Ganea et al 2014; ).
+My motivation derives in large part from results of a recent sobering study: books featuring talking animals skew readers’ understandings of basic biological principles and lead to children explaining wild animal behavior in terms of human motives and emotions (1; Ganea et al 2014; ).

 Furthermore, according to recent reports from the Pew Institute, scientists consider their work essential for public discourse, and the majority of the public wants more media coverage and more access to this information in public settings and in k-12 education.
 I take this information to heart as an interdisciplinary science communicator – people don’t understand how ecosystems work, but they want to.
 To counteract this issue, I want to transform a familiar fable into a portal.